gvwilson/thirdbit/_posts/2014/2014-09-26-sept-2014-lab-meeting-report.md

   </li>
 </ol>
 <p>
-  Many thanks to everyone who took part in these meetings&mdash;we have a lot of work in front of us, but a good crew to do it.
+  Many thanks to everyone who took part in these meetings–we have a lot of work in front of us, but a good crew to do it.
 </p>
 <div class="row">